andreasvc/disco-dop/README.rst

     discodop fragments --help

-Prints instructions for the fragment extractor.
+... prints instructions for the fragment extractor.

 Acknowledgments
 ---------------